 I have worked with Access and Specify databases.
 I don’t enjoy designing databases from scratch, but am competent at data entry, querying, and basic problem-solving.

 I have experience preparing salvaged birds, mammals, reptiles, amphibians, fish, insects, and plants as scientific specimens.
 I have prepared hundreds of songbirds as study skins, as well as dozens of raptors, shorebirds, and woodpeckers, and various small mammals.
-I worked for one summer as a taxidermist, creating posed bird and mammal mounts.
+I worked for one year as a taxidermist, creating posed bird and mammal mounts.
 I have preserved amphibians, reptiles, and fish in formalin and transferred them to ethanol for long-term storage.
 I am very experienced at pinning micro moths (<5mm) using a double-mount system, and have worked with larger insects as well.
 I can press and mount plants.
 I am careful to take accurate data.

 If you’ve noticed recent damage in your collections, we can figure out what is causing it and address the issue.